Real Non-Commutative Convexity I

 Thus $u^* \epsilon_L(c(x,y)) u = \epsilon_L(x) + i \, b$.
 Supposing $u^* \epsilon_L(c(x,y)) u = u^* \epsilon_L(c(x',y')) u$, If (2) holds then $x = x'$ and so $b = z$, so that $\epsilon_L(c(x,y)) = c(a,b) = \epsilon_L(c(x,y')),$ hence $y = y'$.
 Thus $\widetilde{\epsilon_L}$ is one-to-one.
 Similarly, assuming (1) note that $\epsilon_L(c(x,y)) \in M_{2n}(Y)$, so that $b$ in the last lines is in $M_n(Y),$ as is $\epsilon(x)$.
 Thus $\epsilon(x) + i b = \epsilon(x') + i z$ implies $b = z$ and $x = x'$, and $y = y'$. \end{proof}

-Example \ref{Hamiltonions} shows that complexification can be complicated, and for instance can change the first layer of a nc convex set quite a bit.
+Example \ref{Quaternions} shows that complexification can be complicated, and for instance can change the first level of a nc convex set quite a bit.
 For now we give a simpler example.